arthur-gtgn/COVID-19-France-Analysis/README.md

 - Average age of deceased patients: This notebook calculates the average age of the deceased patients, but also the average age of all th e COVID-19 cases.

+- Percentages: in this notebook, I divided the population of infected and made a pie chart of the different number of infected people.

 # Notes

 There are also some HTML and PDF files in the repo.
 Those are made so that it is easier for non-programmers to access the project and the different notebooks.